European and Global Partnerships

-As well as helping to extend Time for Tea to schools and youth organisations in more countries, the project has the specific aim of producing and testing a range of promotional and supporting materials which will help teachers and youth workers to join the programme and then embed Time for Tea as a regular activity in their work.
+These projects have extended Time for Tea to schools and youth organisations not only in more European countries, but also in India, the Philippines and Thailand.
+We have produced and tested a range of promotional and supporting materials which will help teachers and youth workers to join the programme and then embed Time for Tea as a regular activity in their work.

 1. Resource pack for teachers and youth workers: this provides a general introduction and guide to the project, advice on how to get involved, and suggested materials and methodologies for use when working with young people.
 This has been created in all 4 languages – Click to read:- English, Italian, Spanish and Polish.